Want to know how to hire the best

 Front-end developers in Switzerland, the USA, and Israel have the highest salaries on average.
-The average-high wage for front-end engineer in Switzerland can reach $124k (compared to $103k in the USA).
+The average-high wage for a front-end engineer in Switzerland can reach $124k (compared to $103k in the USA).

-In Northern Europe, front-end developer salaries are also relatively high.
+In Northern Europe, front-end web developer salaries are also relatively high.
 Pay packets in the Netherlands, Denmark, and Sweden can reach $72-92k per year.

 |Country||Average low||Median salary||Average high|